kornelski/dssim/README.md

 # RGBA Structural Similarity

-This tool computes (dis)similarity between two (or more) PNG images using algorithm approximating human vision.
+This tool computes (dis)similarity between two or more PNG images using an algorithm approximating human vision.

 Comparison is done using [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/) (based on [Rabah Mehdi's implementation](http://mehdi.rabah.free.fr/SSIM/)) at multiple weighed resolutions.

 The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference.
 Values are not directly comparable with other tools.
+[See below](#interpreting-the-values) on interpreting the values.

 ## Features